omatveyuk/cinemania/README.md

 ![login](https://cloud.githubusercontent.com/assets/10794461/23692570/6651844e-0384-11e7-84ad-c265a99e912f.png)

+Using Redis for long-running task such as fetching a movie.
 Once a movie is chosen, the user is shown the movie detail page.
 The page is made of several sections: the movie header, the poster, links to the actors or directors Wikipedia pages, ratings and reviews, the overview and the trailer:

 ![movie](https://cloud.githubusercontent.com/assets/10794461/23692566/664c2abc-0384-11e7-8050-ca61b7599f5c.png)